-Harry said clients trust their reps and reps are in a particularly good position to be able to notice subtle behaviour changes that may signal the presence of mental health problems.
+Harry said clients trust their reps, and reps are in an excellent position to notice subtle behaviour changes that may signal the presence of mental health problems.

 “The program gives average Aussies the skills and confidence to ask RUOK and to know what to do and say if the answer is ‘no’,’’ he said.

-The mental health first aid course would normally be delivered face to face however COVID has made that difficult, so an online course has been developed where participants work at their own pace through self-learning which is followed by two days of Zoom meetings to ensure everyone is across the content and able to sit and pass an exam and gain their certificate.
+The mental health first aid course would typically be delivered face-to-face: however, COVID made that difficult, so an online course was developed.
+Participants were now able to work at their own pace through self-learning, followed by two days of Zoom meetings to ensure everyone is across the content and can sit and pass an exam and gain their certificate.

 Horsham-based Graeme Telfer was keen to complete the course and said it gave him a greater understanding of mental health issues.

-Tasmania’s Brett Cox said the course offered a common-sense approach on how to be alert to clients or colleagues who may be struggling.
+Tasmania’s Brett Cox said the course offered a common-sense approach to alerting clients or colleagues who may be struggling.